ClojureBridge/drawing/curriculum/first-program.md

 This is where our dependencies are listed.
 All the dependencies we need for this project are already included.

 In order to use these libraries, we have to _require_ them in our own project.
-See `src/drawing/lines.clj`, for example:
+In `src/drawing/lines.clj`, edit the ns statement you typed before:

 ```clojure
 (ns drawing.lines